 Do you have any Roger Moore jackets?
 He went to the back of the store and came back with white and black dinner jackets worn by 007.
 How much do you want to pay?

-Those dinner jackets were bought and worn by the five singers playing The Temptations, surreal moments fondly remembered.
+Those dinner jackets were bought and worn by the five singers playing The Temptations (pictured below), surreal moments fondly remembered.

 The year before Black Heroes, Flip Fraser and myself had collaborated on a one night only show called Caribbana, staged at the Astoria Theatre, Charring Cross Road.
 The makeup lady, from that show, Glenda Joseph was brought on as head of makeup.
 She transformed the actors into characters from scene to scene.
 She introduced her friend, makeup artist Allison Edwards.
 Alison took over from Glenda, and remains as Black Heroes official make up lady.
 Without the lavish costumes, dramatic makeup, Black Heroes would have been a run of the mill show, struggling for an audience and recognition.